intel/llvm/sycl/doc/design/CommandGraph.md

 Synchronization between commands (UR sync-points) is implemented using graph dependencies.
 Executable HIP Graphs can be submitted to a HIP stream in the same way as regular kernels.
 The HIP backend enables enqueuing events to wait for into a stream.
-It also allows signalling the completion of a submission with an event.
+It also allows signaling the completion of a submission with an event.
 Therefore, submitting a UR command-buffer consists only of submitting to a stream the executable HIP Graph that represent this series of operations.